DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Picking list registration.md

 The following subsections will describe how to view and process the picking list registration from the 3PL warehouse. <br>
 Viewing the [Staging table records](#view-staging-table-records) will also be discussed.

+If the 3PL doesn't pick all the original picking list lines/short pick:
+- The lines not included in the inbound picking list registration's **Handling status** will be marked as **Canceled**
+- The company will need to generate a new picking list if the remaining lines and short picked quantities still requires picking

 ## Prerequisites
 The following setup is prerequisites for the picking list registration